What is Insider Trading?

 Financial products included under insider trading law include all securities that can be traded on the stock exchange.

-- That you possess information which is likely to have a material effect on the value of a particular financial product that is able to be traded on a financial market.
+- That the accused possessed information which was likely to have a material effect on the value of a particular financial product that was able to be traded on a financial market.

-- That you know (or ought reasonably know) that the information is not generally available
+- That the accused knew (or ought reasonably to know) that the information was not generally available

-- That you (or your agent) trade in that particular financial product; or you tell someone else about the information knowing that that the other person will trade in the product.
+- That the accused (or their agent) traded in that particular financial product; or the person told someone else about the information knowing that that the other person would trade in the product.

 Common ways in which this might occur

 - You work for the company and through that work, you have become aware of a major new opportunity or significant problem which is not known to the public yet.
 You know it will affect the share price, so you either buy or sell shares, or procure friends and family to do so for you.

 - You work in a field such as accounting or law and have acquired information through your work about a significant opportunity or problem with the company.